plausible/website/_articles/simple-actionable-and-privacy-compliant-analytics-for-ecommerce-and-saas.md

   with the privacy regulations.
 permalink: /for-ecommerce-saas
 ---
-[Plausible Analytics](https://plausible.io/) helps ecommerce and SaaS startups get some actionable data so that they can make better decisions.
+[Plausible Analytics](https://plausible.io/) helps ecommerce and SaaS startups get some actionable data to make better decisions.
 At the same time, their visitors keep having a privacy-friendly and enjoyable experience.

-Plausible Analytics is compliant with the different privacy regulations so you don't need to worry about getting GDPR consent from your visitors.
+Plausible Analytics is compliant with different privacy regulations so you don't need to worry about getting GDPR consent from your visitors.
 We keep it simple by minimizing data collection and focusing on 20% of Google Analytics metrics that 80% of analytics users find most useful.

 ![Website analytics for ecommerce and SaaS](/uploads/google-analytics-alternatives.png "Website analytics for ecommerce and SaaS")